-Just like a brick-and-mortar store, the work running, maintaining, and upkeeping a retail site is never finished.
+Just like a brick-and-mortar store, the work of running, maintaining, and upkeeping a retail site is never finished.
 Your online store evolves as your business does, and merchants need to keep abreast of changing design trends and industry practices to keep their customers satisfied.

 As a UX design agency and a certified eCommerce expert, Codal often sees merchants balk at the thought of retooling their website—it can seem like a huge undertaking.
-But upgrading your eCommerce site doesn’t mean an overhaul of the navigation, or a complete redesign of the UI.
+But upgrading your eCommerce site doesn’t mean an overhaul of the navigation or a complete redesign of the UI.

 You can enhance your customer experience with a few simple changes that are easy to implement—so easy in fact, that when you’re done reading this you could add them to your store today.

-Ask someone unfamiliar with your site to visit and see if they can explain what you sell after 5 seconds on the page.
+Ask someone unfamiliar with your site to visit and see if they can explain what you sell after five seconds on the page.
 If they can’t, it’s time to reframe your value proposition.
 This can be achieved by simply rewriting the copy to make it clearer, or more succinct, but it can also be accomplished with other UX design changes.

-Consider emphasizing images that showcase your products in use, or highlighting additional value that accompanies the product, like free shipping or an included warranty.
-Ask yourself how every element on your homepage works together to answers the customer’s question: what do you sell, and why should I buy from you?
+Consider emphasizing images that showcase your products in use, or highlighting any additional value that accompanies the product, like free shipping or an included warranty.
+Ask yourself how every element on your homepage works together to answer the customer’s question: what do you sell, and why should I buy from you?

-Despite the rise of eCommerce, many consumers still have concerns about online shopping, fearing fraudulent websites or the security of their financial or personal information.
+Despite the rise of eCommerce, many consumers still have concerns about online shopping, fearing fraudulent websites and the security of their financial or personal information.
 It’s important to ease this reluctance with a few quick-fix design changes.

 Other ways to boost your credibility and provide your customers with peace of mind is to showcase any press your business may have received, awards your products have won, or, if applicable, notable clients that have used your services previously.

-The best CTAs use dynamic, actionable language that’s written concisely and gives the user a sense of urgency..
+The best CTAs use dynamic, actionable language that’s written concisely and gives the user a sense of urgency.
 Your CTAs should use catching colors (without being garish), while also being easy to locate, read, and understand.
 If your CTA is lacking in any of these areas, it’s time for an upgrade.

 While all of the changes discussed in this article can be implemented in a single day, there’s an even easier way to improve your eCommerce site—actually use it.

-As a UX design agency, Codal sees a surprising amount of merchants who are so busy with other aspects of their business that they don’t visit their online store as a customer.
+As a UX design agency, Codal sees a surprising amount of merchants who are so busy with other aspects of their business that they don’t visit their own online store as a customer.

 Whether you’re trying from different mobile devices, tablets, or just a regular desktop computer, entering the mindset of an unbiased customer and traveling through your own conversion funnel can reveal all sorts of pain points or areas of improvement your website needs.